nclowell/side_projects/readme.md

 ## Side projects

-#### using ``simuPOP`` to explore population size and migration rates for empirical data
+#### [1] Simulation model for assessing population size and migration rates from empirical data

-I built a simple model in ``simuPOP`` to see what migration rates and population sizes best explain empirically observed allele frequencies.
+I built a simple model in [``simuPOP``](http://simupop.sourceforge.net/Main/Documentation) to see what migration rates and population sizes best explain empirically observed allele frequencies.